mrdominguez/cloudera-manager-cli/README.md

-### Version 8.2.6 is now available!
+### Version 9.0 is now available!

 - New service filters: `-sFilter`, `-maintenanceMode`
+- Added support for:
-- Added basic HTTPS support: `-https`
+  * HTTPS protocol: `-https`
-- Support for comma-separated list of command IDs: `-cmdId`
+  * Comma-separated list of command IDs: `-cmdId`
+  * URL redirection
 - Show HTTP response code and headers in debug mode (`-d`)
 - Overall code improvements
 - Revised user management logic
-- To avoid concurrency issues while refreshing master nodes, the `decommission` and `recommission` actions for both hosts and roles have been updated to use a list of items instead of a single item sequentially
+- Updated `decommission` and `recommission` actions for both hosts and roles to use a list of items instead of a single item sequentially (to avoid concurrency issues while refreshing master nodes)

-### Version 8.1
+### Version 8.0

 - `-cmdAction=abort|retry` safeguarded by `-confirmed|-run` options
 - Rewrote the user management section to make it consistent with the rest of the code: